 "The medical system wasn’t perfect, but I still admired it for being a hierarchical masterpiece of specialized skill.
 Moreover, how could a system be that flawed if it had allowed someone like me in?"

 Joan is a thirtysomething ICU doctor at a busy New York City hospital.
 The daughter of Chinese parents who came to the United States to secure the American dream for their children, Joan is intensely devoted to her work, happily solitary, successful.
 She does look up sometimes and wonder where her true roots lie: at the hospital, where her white coat makes her feel needed, or with her family, who try to shape her life by their own cultural and social expectations.

 Once Joan and her brother, Fang, were established in their careers, her parents moved back to China, hoping to spend the rest of their lives in their homeland.
 But when Joan’s father suddenly dies and her mother returns to America to reconnect with her children, a series of events sends Joan spiralling out of her comfort zone just as her hospital, her city, and the world are forced to reckon with a health crisis more devastating than anyone could have imagined.

 What I thought

-I've been in a real reading slump lately, and Joan is Okay was the exact prescription I needed to break out of it.
 I was hoping for dry wit and sharp humour, and Weike Wang delivers it exceptionally in this brilliant novel.
 For lovers of Wang's debut novel, Chemistry, and Rachel Khong's Goodbye, Vitamin, this book perfect is for you.

 On the opening pages, we're introduced to the protagonist, a thirty-six-year-old Asian American woman named Joan, with the story being told entirely from her perspective, and shifting seamlessly between old memories of her growing up in America with immigrant parents and her present days spent working as an ICU attending physician at a hospital in Manhattan.